jnsmalm/pixi3d/README.md

 </body>
 </html>
 ```

+### Using npm
+Pixi3D is also available as a npm package.
+Install the latest release with `npm install pixi3d`.
+This requires that an up-to-date version of Node.js is already installed.

+If PixiJS v5 or v6 is used, import from *pixi3d* i.e. `import { Model } from "pixi3d"`.
+If PixiJS v7 is used, instead import from *pixi3d/pixi7* i.e. `import { Model } from "pixi3d/pixi7"`.

 ## Examples
 Examples are available as sandboxes at https://codesandbox.io to quickly get started.
 Download repo at https://github.com/jnsmalm/pixi3d-sandbox to instead run them locally.